Alibaba, Nio Stocks Mixed: Hang Seng Index Today - Benzinga

-Shares of U.S.-listed Chinese companies were trading mixed in Hong Kong on Thursday morning.
+Shares of major U.S.-listed Chinese companies traded mixed in Hong Kong on Thursday as they struggled for direction.

-While Alibaba Group Holding Ltd BABA and Tencent Holdings Ltd TCEHY were trading in the green, internet giant Baidu Inc BIDU and JD.com Inc JD were in the red.
+Chinese tech giants like Alibaba Group Holdings BABA, Baidu Inc BIDU, and JD.com JD were trading marginally higher, whereas Tencent Holdings TCEHY cracked nearly 2%.

-Among electric vehicle stocks, Nio Inc NIO and Li Auto Inc LI cracked after starting in green, while Xpeng Inc XPEV was trading nearly 2% higher.
+In the electric vehicle segment, Nio Inc NIO led the rally for a second consecutive day, while Xpeng Inc XPEV gained 2% and Li Auto LI shed 2%.

 |Stocks